 A civic engagement tool supporting grassroots activists advocating for the use of local knowledge to shape city policies.

 To tackle gaming toxicity and create a safer and more inclusive online environment, Jisheng Chen co-designed with NYC’s gaming community a social role playing game that encourages conversation, builds safe boundaries and cultivates sportsmanship within eSports communities.

-A 360° evaluation that enables companies and working parents to build a more equitable workplace together.
+A data-driven service that enables companies and working parents to build an equitable workplace together.